tekenny/Getting-and-Cleaning-Data/README.md

 # Introduction

-This repo contains the script and code book for Coursera's Getting and Cleaning Data course project
+This repo contains the code book, script and tidy output data for Coursera's Getting and Cleaning Data course project

+# About the Code Book

+TBD

 # About the raw input data